craytor-archived/Laraforum/readme.md

 ### License

-Laraforum is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This application is powered by the Laravel framework.
+Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).